-Knowing Uganda’s Climate and Weather throughout the year is vital in preparing your Africa safari vacation because, who would want to get stuck in the jungle with heavy downpour.
-Here we take a look at all weather seasons in Uganda to help you plan your gorilla tour or savanna adventure with the right information.
+Knowing Uganda’s Climate and Weather throughout the year is vital in preparing your Africa safari vacation because who would want to get stuck in the jungle with heavy downpours.
+Here we take a look at all-weather seasons in Uganda to help you plan your gorilla tour or savanna adventure with the right information.

-Uganda enjoys tropical weather which is perfect all year round with temperatures between 16-28°C for most of the year.
+Uganda enjoys tropical weather, which is perfect all year round, with temperatures between 16-28°C for most of the year.
 Being crossed by the Equator, its climate is mitigated by an altitude of 900 to 1800m.
-The climate is influenced by its topography with high mountains, hills, an elevated plateau, and plenty of lakes on the map.
-There is little fluctuation in temperature because there is no real winter or summer.
+The climate is influenced by its topography, with high mountains, hills, an elevated plateau, and plenty of lakes on the map.
+There is a slight fluctuation in temperature because there is no real winter or summer.
 In general, temperatures are pleasant with warm or hot days and cool or cold nights.

 Due to the equator running through Uganda, sunrise will come at around 6:30 am and sunset is around 7 pm, throughout the entire year.

 Heavy rain, cracking with thunder, can come at any time but only lasts short durations and minutes later the sun is out.